FRRouting/frr/doc/user/evpn.rst

    ip addr replace 100.64.0.1 dev lo

 Then create our root bridge and VXLAN device.
 These devices will service all VNIs, both L2VNIs and L3VNIs included.
-The bridge must be vlan aware, ie `vlan_filtering 1`.
+The bridge must be VLAN aware, i.e., `vlan_filtering 1`.
 It's best to set no default pvid to prevent accidentally bridging two unrelated networks.